Xubuntu/wiki.xubuntu.org/content/qa/report.md

 Apport application will check if the crash you experienced has been reported before.
-If so you will be directed to the appropriate place on launchpad, and you can then add any information you think helpful, and mark yourself as \"affected too\".
+If so you will be directed to the appropriate place on launchpad, and you can then add any information you think helpful, and mark yourself as "affected too".

 If in doubt: do report a new bug, as no bug should remain unreported.